fredydeltoro/Framer-Gloom/README.md

 You can install themes in Atom by going to Settings → Install (make sure you’re searching under “Themes”)

 #### 1. Syntax theme
-Search for `Framer Syntax` or install through CLI:
+Search for `Framer-Syntax` or install through CLI:

 ```
 apm install framer-syntax